awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 Using AWS Credentials
 #####################

-Each |TWPALLlong| command must include a set of AWS credentials, which are used to cryptographically sign the corresponding web service request.
+Each AWS Tools for PowerShell command must include a set of AWS credentials, which are used to cryptographically sign the corresponding web service request.
 You can specify credentials per-command, per-session, or for all sessions.
 As a best practice, to avoid exposing your credentials, do not put literal credentials in a command.
 Instead, create a profile for each set of credentials that you want to use, and store the profile in either of two credential stores.
-Specify the correct profile by name in your command, and the |TWPALL| retrieve the associated credentials.
+Specify the correct profile by name in your command, and the Tools for PowerShell retrieve the associated credentials.
 For a general discussion of how to safely manage AWS credentials, see
 :aws-gr:`Best Practices for Managing AWS Access Keys <aws-access-keys-best-practices>`.

-.. note:: If you do not yet have an AWS account, you will need one to get credentials and use the |TWPALL|.
+.. note:: If you do not yet have an AWS account, you will need one to get credentials and use the Tools for PowerShell.
 For information about how to sign up for an account, see :ref:`pstools-appendix-sign-up`.